Learn to Fly - Introduction

 Minor hang-glider landing mishaps tend to do more damage to the glider’s aluminium or carbon fibre control frame uprights which tend to get bent on heavy landings, and are expensive to replace.
 The pilot usually walks away unscathed from these ‘bent upright’ landings.
 Paragliding minor mishaps are far more likely to be holes or rips to the nylon wing fabric, usually from tree or bush landings or barbed-wire fences.
 These tears or large rips require a fabric patch repair back with the gliders dealer or manufacturer.

-Please be aware that ALL flight based sport is inherently dangerous, especially for the low-airtime, untrained or over-confident pilot.
+Please be aware that ALL flight based sport is inherently dangerous, especially for the low airtime, untrained or over-confident pilots.
 Every year there are fatalities in this sport and this is a risk assessment that you must consider before starting to learn.
 The only truly safe way to fly is not to do it in the first place!

 Always get professional instruction with a BHPA School Instructor when learning.
 Don’t buy a glider on eBay and try and teach yourself to fly…you may laugh but people try it.
 Some of them survive and take up a wheelchair sport afterwards!